-NBC says it will stop airing Trump immigrant ad
+Fox, NBC and Facebook turn down Trump ad deemed racist

 - Did you vote?
 Now anyone can know

-The advertisement includes footage of Luis Bracamontes, a twice-deported immigrant from Mexico sentenced to death in California for killing two police officers
+Released last week, the advertisement includes footage of Luis Bracamontes, a twice-deported immigrant from Mexico sentenced to death in California for killing two police officers.
+He’s seen smiling in a court appearance and saying, “I will break out soon and I will kill more.”

-NBC said Monday that in its review, it recognizes the insensitive nature of the ad.
+An earlier version of the ad said, without evidence, that “Democrats let him into our country.”
+That claim was deleted from the current version.

+The new edit still shows masses of people shaking at a fence, apparently trying to break it down, and ends with the tagline, “Trump and Republicans are making America safe again.”

 Trump’s campaign manager, Brad Parscale, tweeted that NBC News, CNN and Facebook had chosen “to stand with those ILLEGALLY IN THIS COUNTRY.”
 He said the media was trying to control what you see and think.